 - Burner and pilot

 Be sure to schedule your furnace tune-up and cleaning appointment every six months to ensure optimal function year-round.
-Our team offers dependable furnace maintenance services for families in areas such as Allentown, Dover, Trenton, Upper Darby, Edison, Wilmington, and Abington.
+Our team offers dependable furnace maintenance services for families in areas such as Allentown, Dover, Trenton, Upper Darby, Edison, Wilmington, Raleigh, and Abington.
 When left unresolved, issues with your furnace may result in fluctuating temperatures, inconsistent heat cycles, discomfort, or even a fire.